difference between industry and commerce

 Scope

 Industry: The scope of industry is limited to the production and manufacturing of goods.
 It focuses mainly on creating products through processes that require heavy investment in resources and infrastructure.
-Industry does not directly deal with the distribution of these goods; instead, it provides the goods that commerce will distribute.
+It is said that industry does not really deal with or carry the distribution of these goods, but they actually make them available to commerce, which will do the distribution for them.

 Activities